ruuda/musium/docs/configuration.md

 be found, Musium will list all of the cards that are available.
 Musium uses the
 <abbr>Alsa</abbr> hardware device directly, there is no need nor support for
 PulseAudio.

+### audio_volume_control

+The <abbr>Alsa</abbr> simple mixer control that controls playback volume.
+Often there are controls named `Master`, `PCM`, and `Speakers`, but this differs from card to card.
+Use `amixer scontrols` to list available controls.
+Be sure to run this with the right privileges (possibly as superuser, or as a user in the `audio` group) to reveal all available controls.

+Musium assumes exclusive control over this mixer control, so you should not manipulate it manually with tools like Alsamixer after starting Musium.
+In particular, Musium adjusts the volume to perform loudness normalization, so even for a constant target playback volume, Musium will manipulate the mixer control.